world-direct/k8s-setup/README.md

 ## Install by pip

-Every released version will have a pip source package created.
-This will be published to PyPi.
-Additional instructions will follow.
+Every released version will have a wheel package pushed to PyPI.
+You can install it by `pip install k8s-setup`

 ## Install by git